 Come visit us at White Beach Divers, Boracay and learn more about coral reefs and how to protect them.
 You can take Project Aware’s Coral Reef Conservation Specialty Course, which will teach you all about the plight of the world’s coral reefs.
 The course describes how coral reefs function and why they are so important.

-The perfect destination to learn to dive, its not just the perfect clear and calm waters, hard and soft coral reefs and abundant marine life and the 24 world famous wrecks that make Coron one of the top locations to take your PADIScuba Diver or Open Water Course, its that Coron not only matches and surpasses most other Dive destinations for its perfectly suited learn to dive sites, but the it offers a total experience that is unrivaled.
+The perfect destination to learn to dive, its not just the perfect clear and calm waters, hard and soft coral reefs and abundant marine life or the 24 world famous wrecks that make Coron one of the top locations to fun dive, take your PADIScuba Diver or Open Water Course, its that Coron not only matches and surpasses most other Dive destinations for its perfectly suited learn to dive sites, but that it offers a total experience that is unrivaled.

 Their is so much choice, Coron offers something for everyone, even the most demanding will find what they want.
 Accommodation ranges from backpacker budget to total luxury, Restaurants and cafes offer simple street food to gourmet fine dining, most parts of this beautiful tropical paradise are still quiet and naturally unspoilt, while other parts have developed to provide shopping, food, bars and night life.